Your Comprehensive Guide to DUI Convictions in California

 A Criminal Record Is Likely if You Are Convicted of a DUI

 If you are convicted of a DUI, you’ll have a permanent criminal record unless you have it expunged.
-Expungement is the court process of having your conviction removed or erased from your record.
-You can only get your first DUI conviction cleared, but that may affect how subsequent charges are handled.
+Expungement is the court process of removing or erasing your conviction from your record.
+You can only get your first DUI conviction cleared, which may affect how subsequent charges are handled.

 Handling a DUI Conviction License Suspension

-A DUI conviction license suspension can be a significant inconvenience that might make it difficult for you to travel to work or school or to run errands.
+A DUI conviction license suspension can be a significant inconvenience that might make traveling to work or school or running errands difficult.
 If you face a six-month driver’s license suspension, you have a couple of challenges to overcome, such as the DMV hearing and DUI hearing.

 After How Many Drunk Driving Convictions Will Your Driver’s License Be Revoked?

-According to the DMV, your CA state driver’s license will be revoked after your fourth DUI conviction or second offense if you have a CDL.
-Other DUI arrests that may result in a permanent revocation of your license include:
+According to the DMV, your CA state driver’s license will be revoked after your fourth DUI conviction or second offense if you have a commercial driver’s license (CDL).
+Other felony DUI charges that may result in a permanent revocation of your license include:

 • DUI Murder